1. Affordability

 NOTE: These are external links.
 By clicking on them you will be leaving Pennie’s website.
 Links to other websites are provided solely for the convenience of the user and do not constitute an endorsement or recommendation of those websites.

-Pennie has partnered with state lawmakers to explore ways to reduce the cost of health coverage.
-As part of the 2024-2025 Pennsylvania State Budget, Pennie gained the authority to establish the State Health Insurance Exchange Affordability Program.
+Act 54 of 2024, the Fiscal Code for Budget Year 2024-25, established the State Health Insurance Exchange Affordability Program.
 Once funded, this program will provide premium assistance to eligible Pennsylvanians, making coverage more affordable.
 Pennie continues to engage with lawmakers and stakeholders, highlighting the importance of funding this program and the significant benefits it will deliver to Pennsylvanians.